LegacyLeap Logo

 Legacy StackModern Target StackEOL/Support StatusKey Migration PitfallsPrimary Business OutcomesROI Measurement Levers

-Java 8 on WebLogic/JBossSpring Boot 3 with embedded Tomcat or cloud-native containersJava 8 commercial support ended January 2019Vendor lock-in complexity, manual deployment dependencies, monolith couplingPortable workloads, automated scaling, faster deployment cycles50% infrastructure cost reduction, 3x deployment frequency
+Java 8 on WebLogic/JBossSpring Boot 3.x or Spring Boot 4.0 with embedded Tomcat or cloud-native containersJava 8 commercial support ended January 2019Vendor lock-in complexity, manual deployment dependencies, monolith coupling.
+Migration from Spring Boot 2.x to 4.0 requires a phased path through 3.5, with Jackson 3.x and Jakarta EE 11 as additional breaking dependencies.Portable workloads, automated scaling, faster deployment cycles50% infrastructure cost reduction, 3x deployment frequency

 J2EE/EJB MonolithsSpring Boot microservices with Jakarta EE patternsJava EE donated to Eclipse FoundationShared database schemas, tightly coupled business logic, session state managementCloud-ready services, independent scaling, gradual decomposition optionsImproved system resilience, 60% faster feature delivery